Epilepsy and Mental Health Podcast Series

 Epilepsy is something most people don’t talk about much.
 It’s something many of us don’t understand and - to be honest - the thought of someone having a seizure freaks us out a little bit.
 Epilepsy Tasmania wants to change that - and help people who have no experience of the condition to understand what it’s all about, to demystify it and in turn help make life better for people who are affected.

-We have released the My Journey epilepsy podcast series for Purple Month 2020; a worldwide grassroots campaign aimed at getting people talking about epilepsy, reducing the stigma, and helping those affected live full and happy lives.
+We have continued the Symphony of the Brain epilepsy podcast series for Purple Month 2021; a worldwide grassroots campaign aimed at getting people talking about epilepsy, reducing the stigma, and helping those affected live full and happy lives.

 About one in five of us are affected by epilepsy, directly or indirectly.
 Despite this, there is still a seemingly immoveable stigma surrounding the condition.